sanchveda/fetch_NLP/README.md

 Measure of Similarity -  Cosine similarity

 ## Preprocessing
-Removing punctuations
+* Removing punctuations
-Removing stopwords
+* Removing stopwords  (against a list siimilar to NLTK)
-Build a tokenizer (dictionary with indices for each words) Featurize_nonpos - Word count of each word (Ordering does not matter in this case) (Positional information is not taken since a gap of one word can affect subsequent positions)
+* Build a tokenizer (dictionary with indices for each words)
+* Featurize_nonpos - Word count of each word (Ordering does not matter in this case) (Positional information is not taken since a gap of one word can affect subsequent positions)